- About TDL

 Chromosomal abnormalities may be somatic cell in origin, in which case they can be detected by a simple blood karyotype analysis.
 However, most sperm chromosome anomalies arise as a result of errors during meiosis, which cannot be detected by a blood karyotype analysis.
 These anomalies can only be detected by looking at the sperm chromosomes directly.

-This test uses fluorescent in situ hybridisation (FISH) to label individual chromosomes with specific probes.
-Hundreds of sperm are assessed from one ejaculate.
-There are limitations to the test as only 5 probes are currently used routinely for analysis (three of the 22 autosomes: chromosomes 13, 18 and 21, and the sex chromosomes, X and Y), although others are available upon specific request.
-The results are reported showing incidence of disomy or nullisomy for each of the autosomes and for both sex chromosomes.
-A sex chromosome ratio is also reported.
-It usually takes about 14 days to receive the results.
+Assessment of sperm aneuploidy involves fluorescent in situ hybridisation (FISH) to label individual chromosomes with specific probes39.
+One to two thousand sperm can be assessed from one ejaculate.
+The assay has been standardised and validated and is CE marked.
+There are limitations to the test as it will only determine numerical chromosome anomalies and cannot provide any information about structural abnormalities or single gene defects.
+Only 5 probes are currently used routinely for analysis (three of the 22 autosomes: chromosomes 13, 18 and 21, and the sex chromosomes, X and Y) as these chromosomes are the most susceptible to non-disjunction during meiosis2,18,39.
+They are also most important from a clinical perspective as they may be non-lethal and are compatible with survival40.
+Probes for other chromosomes are available upon specific request.
+The results are reported showing incidence of disomy or nullisomy for each of the autosomes and for both sex chromosomes compared to a reference range determined from fertile controls.
+A sex chromosome ratio and diploidy rate is also reported.
+The turnaround time for the results is between 10 and 14 days.

 Additional information downloads:

 Sperm DNA Fragmentation and Aneuploidy/Sample Information Sheet and Request Form (Word doc, 56Kb)